Mario-119/TriggerBot/README.md

 # TempleBot
-A simple Discord bot that posts an image in response to selected trigger words.
+A simple Discord bot that posts images or text in response to selected trigger words.